Sometimes it’s nice to jazz up boring veggies with a flavorful dressing and that’s exactly what I did with this yummy Broccoli with Asian Dressing.

 Broccoli with Asian Dressing

-- 2 heads broccoli florets (reserve stems for another use, or purchase broccoli florets already trimmed in your produce section – they usually come in a bag)
+- 3 broccoli crowns, cut into florets (or purchase broccoli florets already trimmed in your produce section – they usually come in a bag)

 - 1/4 C. mirin

 - 1 tsp. sesame oil

 - 1 tsp. honey (substitute vegan alternative like maple syrup or sugar, if desired)